shaoruu/not-so-modern-graphql-tutorial/README.md

 Remember the example I showed you?

 Here I define the exact same query type `users` that I showed you.
-There are three important keys that I want to point out in this short GraphQL code:

-1. `type Query` v.s. `type User`
-   - Query is the type of the _outer-most layer_ in a GraphQL request, and User in this case is just a _user-defined_ type that can be used in the entire schema.
-2. `!` Exclamation marks after type names
-   - `!` in GraphQL means **non-nullable**, meaning that the data sent back cannot be null or undefined.
-For example, `[String!]!` represents a non-nullable list containing values of Strings that cannot be null.
-3. `(query: String)` after `users`
-   - Just like functions, GraphQL requests can have additional arguments.
-In this case the query `users` takes in `query` of type `String`. <small>Notice how there isn't a `!` after `String`.
-This means that the argument `query` is **optional**.</small>

 ```graphql
 # src/schema.graphql